Programming-Chaos/evolvedTD/README.md

 that commit's summary.
-Since we are using [GitHub Flow][flow], `master` and the remote branch that it tracks, `origin/master`, should *always* be on the same commit if we are not actively merging a finished Pull Request.
+Since we are using [GitHub Flow][flow], `master` and the remote branch that it tracks, `origin/master`, should *always* be on the same commit if we are not actively merging a finished pull request.
 Once we are sure we have not erroneously committed to `master`, we will push our changes to GitHub:

     git push --set-upstream origin foo